Malan Syndrome -

 Why Should You Participate?

 The surveys you will take in the Malan Syndrome Data Collection Program are critical to the drug and treatment development process.
 Our goal is to make the process as easy as possible for you.
-The Malan Syndrome Data Collection Program uses a collaborative technology platform powered by RARE-X. RARE-X is a nonprofit created to accelerate rare disease research, treatments, and cures by removing barriers for data collection and sharing.
+The Malan Syndrome Data Collection Program uses a collaborative technology platform powered by RARE-X. RARE-X is a program of Global Genes created to accelerate rare disease research, treatments, and cures by removing barriers for data collection and sharing.
 By participating, you are…

 How it Works: